Use projects

 You can also edit some of these details in ArcGIS Online.

-5. Select Catalog and select the Content pane or the Events pane to configure a catalog of content or events.
+5. Click Catalog and select the Content pane or the Events pane to configure a catalog of content or events.

-7. On the Metrics pane, you can add metrics to show progress or other measurable aspects of the project.
+7. In the Metrics pane, you can add metrics to show progress or other measurable aspects of the project.

-8. Select Settings and select the General pane to configure Map settings.
+8. Click Settings and select the General pane to configure Map settings.
 Project owners can prevent accidental deletion of the project or delete the project here.

-9. Select Settings and select the Sharing pane to set the Sharing level.
+9. Click Settings and select the Sharing pane to set the Sharing level.
 Share the item with groups to allow members to view or edit the item.
-View group members can search and view the item, if it is not shared to the public.
-Edit group members can edit project information in the workspace.
+View-only group members can search and view the item, if it is not shared to the public.
+Shared update group members can edit project information in the workspace.

 Learn more about using groups and access and sharing.